One DnD 2025 Class and Subclass Tier List Breakdown

 Life

-Disciple of Life (Level 3) – C- Tier – A bit of extra health when you cast healing spells can be useful, especially in earlier levels, but it’s never going to be super helpful as this isn’t too impactful for low level spells and it doesn’t scale well with higher level spells.
+Disciple of Life (Level 3) – D+ Tier – A bit of extra health when you cast healing spells can be useful, especially in earlier levels, but it’s never going to be super helpful as this isn’t too impactful for low level spells and it doesn’t scale well with higher level spells.

 Blessed Healer (Level 6) – D Tier – A little bit of healing for yourself when you use healing spells is nice, but it’s unlikely to really add up unless you are using all of your spell slots on healing.

 4th Level Spells (Level 7) – C- Tier – Death Ward is nice, but you probably would’ve taken that anyway so this isn’t that impactful.
+Aura of Life, like Mass Healing Word, is not a spell you’re casting often but can be useful in some scenarios.

 5th Level Spells (Level 9) – C- Tier – Greater Restoration is a decent pickup, but again, you’re just getting spells you could easily take anyway.